internetarchive/iari/README.md

-# Wikipedia Article Reference Inventory [WARI](https://www.wikidata.org/wiki/Q117023013)
+# Internet Archive Reference Inventory [IARI](https://www.wikidata.org/wiki/Q117023013)
 This tool is capable of fetching, extracting, transforming and storing reference information from Wikipedia articles as [structured data](https://www.wikidata.org/wiki/Q26813700).

-WARI is currently an API with a few endpoints which hopefully makes it easy for others to interact with.
+IARI is currently an API with a few endpoints which hopefully makes it easy for others to interact with.

 On the longer term we are planning on populating a [Wikibase.cloud](https://wikibase.cloud/) instance based on the data we extract.
 We call this resulting database Wikipedia Citations Database (WCD).

-WARI has been developed by [James Hare](https://www.wikidata.org/wiki/Q23041486) and [Dennis Priskorn](https://www.wikidata.org/wiki/Q111016131) as part of the [Turn All References Blue project](https://www.wikidata.org/wiki/Q115136754) which is led by Mark Graham, head of The
+IARI has been developed by [James Hare](https://www.wikidata.org/wiki/Q23041486) and [Dennis Priskorn](https://www.wikidata.org/wiki/Q111016131) as part of the [Turn All References Blue project](https://www.wikidata.org/wiki/Q115136754) which is led by Mark Graham, head of The